Mental health services

 Mental illness is a major health concern in Australia, with an estimated 44% of people aged 16–85 experiencing a mental disorder during their lifetime, and 21% experiencing mental illness in any calendar year (ABS 2007, 2022).
-Mental illness can affect not just the individual, but also their family, friends and the community – in 2018, Mental and substance use disorders were responsible for around 13% of the total disease burden and around 24% of the non-fatal disease burden in Australia over the last 2 decades (AIHW 2022a).
+Mental illness can impact not just the individual, but also their family, friends and the community.
+Systemically, Mental and substance use disorders have been responsible for around 12% of the total disease burden and around 24% of the non-fatal disease burden in Australia over the last 2 decades (AIHW 2022a).

-People with mental illness can access a variety of support services, which are delivered by governments, and by the private and not-for-profit sectors.
+People with mental illness can access a variety of support services, which are funded and/or delivered by both the public and private sectors.

-Mental health treatment, care and support is provided in a range of settings and services, including:
+Mental health care and support is provided across a range of settings and services, including:

 Health care professionals who provide treatment, care and support within the mental health system include: